DSpace/dspace-angular/README.md

        ```
 2. Your backend MUST include our [Entities Test Data set](https://github.com/DSpace-Labs/AIP-Files/releases/tag/demo-entities-data).
 Some tests run against a specific Community/Collection/Item UUID.
 These UUIDs are all valid for our Entities Test Data set.
 	 * (Recommended) The Entities Test Data set may be installed easily via Docker, see https://github.com/DSpace/DSpace/tree/main/dspace/src/main/docker-compose#ingest-option-2-ingest-entities-test-data
-	 * Alternatively, the Entities Test Data set may be installed via a simple SQL import (e. g. `psql -U dspace < dspace7-entities-data.sql`).
+	 * Alternatively, the Entities Test Data set may be installed via a simple SQL import (e.g. `psql -U dspace < dspace7-entities-data.sql`).
 See instructions in link above.

 After performing the above setup, you can run the e2e tests using
 ```